-There are also lots of print and web resources available for browsing or for quick answers to simple questions.
-You have already received copies of the Undergraduate Announcement and the Freshman Seminar bulletin, and you should know that these resources (and many others) are available on-line through links on our Additional Advising Resources.
+There are also web resources available for browsing or for quick answers to simple questions.
+The Undergraduate Announcement is available on-line through links on our Additional Advising Resources.

 As you begin to plan your first semester at Princeton, we urge you to consider the following suggestions:

 1. Think about discovery.
 You may be tempted to take courses in subjects you’ve already studied in high school, and that’s fine.
 But you should also begin to explore other areas of study—particularly a subject you didn’t or perhaps couldn’t study in high school.

 2. Keep an eye on requirements, especially writing and language.
 All freshmen will take a Freshman Writing Seminar in either the fall or spring term (sorry, you can’t choose which semester).
 And many freshmen will need to fulfill the foreign language requirement; don’t put this off!
 If you need to start a foreign language at the 101 level, do so right away: 101 language courses are offered only in the fall, and if you don’t start the language now you’ll still be taking required language courses in your junior year.
 If you will be starting a language from the 105 or 107/108 level, do that right away as well, before you forget much of what you learned in high school.

 Don’t worry too much now about the distribution requirements, and don’t use them as the primary basis for planning your first semester of study.
 Most Princeton students have broad interests that enable them to complete the distribution requirements without pain.